FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 ---
-title: "Task 4 - Scaling Deployment"
+title: "Task 4 - Auto Scaling Deployment"
-menuTitle: "Task 4 - Scaling Deployment"
+menuTitle: "Task 4 - Auto Scaling Deployment"
 weight: 4
 ---

+#### Objective: Automate Deployment Scaling with HPA

+Learn to configure the Horizontal Pod Autoscaler (HPA) for a deployment and simulate traffic to test scaling.

 #### Using kubectl autoscale